 Singular Value Decomposition as Simply as Possible

-Singular Value Decomposition (SVD) is powerful and ubiquitous tool for matrix factorization but explanations often provide little intuition.
-My goal is to explain SVD as simply as possible before working towards the formal definition.
+The singular value decomposition (SVD) is a powerful and ubiquitous tool for matrix factorization but explanations often provide little intuition.
+My goal is to explain the SVD as simply as possible before working towards the formal definition.

 Beyond the definition

-The goal of this post is simple: I want explain SVD beyond this definition.
+The goal of this post is simple: I want explain the SVD beyond this definition.
 Rather than present Equation 11 in its final form, I want to build up to it from first principles.
-I will begin with an explanation of SVD without jargon and then formalize the explanation to provide the definition in Equation 11.
-Finally, I will discuss an application of SVD that will demonstrate its utility.
+I will begin with an explanation of the SVD without jargon and then formalize the explanation to provide the definition in Equation 11.
+Finally, I will discuss an application of the SVD that demonstrates its utility.
 In future posts, I hope to prove the existence and uniqueness of the SVD and explain randomized SVD in detail.

 This post will rely heavily on a geometrical understanding of matrices.
 If you’re unfamiliar with that concept, please read my previous post on the subject.